clasqm/freedos-repo/README.md

 This is a repository of [FreeDOS](http://www.freedos.org/)-compatible freeware and OSS software.
 Not "abandonware", by which I mean that you will not find formerly commercial software here that have not been explicitly made open-source or at least freeware.

 However, non-crippled shareware with a single nag screen at the beginning or end is fair game.
-Whether you are going to try to send money to a developer who could be dead by now is up to you.
+Whether you are going to try to send money to a developer from thirty or forty years ago who could be dead by now is up to you.

 Having said that, there are a lot of little utilities from a kinder, gentler age, when people would just make their stuff available without worrying about licenses.
 These will be regarded as public domain until someone informs me otherwise.

 Source code is included wherever possible.

-This is not meant to be an conclusive collection of DOS applications.
+This is not meant to be a conclusive collection of DOS applications.
 These are apps that I have tested on *FreeDOS 1.2* (on bare silicon and in the *DOSBox* emulator) and that I find useful or interesting.
 If you need something more comprehensive, try [this site](http://reimagery.com/fsfd/) or [this one](https://www.opus.co.tt/dave/indexall.htm).
 I am not a gamer at all, so if that is what you are looking for, well, sorry.

 I may also slip in a few little apps that I wrote myself.
 You will know them by a certain primitive look and feel :-)